vGsteiger/vGsteiger/README.md

 ### More about me...

-- 🔭 I’m currently working on Django, Pyhton, Raspberries, etc 💻.
+- 🔭 I’m currently working on Django, Pyhton, Raspberries, Go, etc 💻.
 - 🌱 I’m currently looking into database design and web application development 🚀.
 - 👯 I’m looking to collaborate on any Open Source Project involving Python.
 - 📫 How to reach me: v.gsteiger@gmail.com | [LinkedIn](https://www.linkedin.com/in/viktor-gsteiger/) | [Twitter](https://twitter.com/VGsteiger)